Large-scale cortex-core structure formation in brain organoids: Discussion

-{\it Discussion:} We have established a two-part framework to quantify the shape of brain organoids as they develop in time.
-Both parts are rooted in the assumption that the material, if you will, is not purely elastic.
+We have established a two-part framework to quantify the shape of brain organoids as they develop.
+Both parts are rooted in the assumption that the material is not purely elastic.
 Indeed, tissue fluidity has emerged as a driver of shape change in animal development more generally~\cite{mongera_2018,jain_2020}.
-The first part of the framework models the forces between cell nuclei due to activity to examine how the large-scale core-cortex structures emerge in the confined case.
-If we know the initial density map of cell nuclei and the forces between them, we can predict the number and size of the cortex-core structures.
-The forces between cell nuclei can be extracted from computing density-density correlation functions in experiments.
+The first part of the framework models the interactions between cell nuclei due to activity to examine how multiple, large-scale core-cortex structures emerge in the confined case.
+If we know the initial density map of cell nuclei, we can predict the number and size of the cortex-core structures.
 We can also predict the subsequent foliation of an individual cortex-core structure.
 Predictions for foliation in multiple cortex-core structures require a more detailed analysis of an interacting version of the BWBM model.
-To understand brain organoid shape development in the unconfined case, thereby retaining a more spherical shape (than the confined case), requires more detailed knowledge of the cell-cell interface at hand to identify places of rupture during the linear regime of Stage I. Recent work interpolating between a model for confluent tissue and a non-confluent tissue details such interactions~\cite{Kim2021}.
-In the confined case, stronger interaction with passive environment (Matrigel) prevents such rupture.